neo4j-graphql/neo4j-graphql-js/README.md

 A GraphQL to Cypher query execution layer for Neo4j and JavaScript GraphQL implementations.

 *neo4j-graphql-js is in early development.
 There are rough edges and APIs may change.
-Please file issues for any bugs that you find or feature reqeuests.*
+Please file issues for any bugs that you find or feature requests.*

 ## Installation and usage